Differentiable Microscopy Designs an All Optical Phase Retrieval Microscope: Differentiable Microscopy: Proposed Learnable Filter and D2NN for All-Optical Phase Retrieval

 \subsection{Learnable Fourier Filter: Black-box to an Optical Architecture}

-Our complex-valued CNN suggests that all-optical phase-to-intensity conversion is possible through linear convolutions.
-In the Learnable Fourier Filter (LFF) model, we optically implemented the convolution operation.
-Fig.~\ref{fig:teaser}.C shows the optical schematic of the model.
-The model consisted of an optical 4-\textit{f} system (see supplementary section~\ref{subsec:sup_4f_system}) and a circular Fourier filter.
+In the learnable Fourier filter (LFF) model, we optically implemented the convolution operation.
+Fig.~\ref{fig:teaser}C shows the optical schematic of the model.
+The model consisted of an optical 4-\textit{f} system and a circular Fourier filter.
 The filter was on a $256 \times 256$ grid of transmission coefficients.
-The coefficients inside the filter were treated trainable; the ones outside were set to zero (see filters in Fig.~\ref{fig:overall_summary}.F1).
+The coefficients inside the filter were treated trainable; the ones outside were set to zero (see filters in Fig.~\ref{fig:overall_summary}F1).
 The input/output of the model was of the same size as the filter.
 But the information of the phase object was placed within the small circular aperture on a $32 \times 32$ grid.
 The grid was padded $8 \times$ to make up the $256 \times 256$ input to maintain a sufficient frequency sampling according to the Nyquist criterion.
 The first lens of the 4-\textit{f} system, Fourier-transforms the input field; the filter modulates the field; and the second lens, inverse-Fourier-transforms the field back to the spatial domain.
 This physical system can be mathematically modeled as,

-where $H_t$ represents the learnable transmission coefficient matrix. $DFT2(.)$ and $IDFT2(.)$ are the two-dimensional Fourier and inverse Fourier transforms.
-The coefficients of the filter were initialized and optimized on each training data set, through the loss functions in eq.~\eqref{eq:phase_recon} or eq.~\eqref{eq:lt_loss}.
-We conducted multiple experiments with different configurations and parameterizations of learnable Fourier filters on \emph{each} dataset as explained below.
+where $H_t$ represents the learnable transmission coefficient matrix. $DFT2(\cdot)$ and $IDFT2(\cdot)$ are the two-dimensional Fourier and inverse Fourier transforms.
+The coefficients of the filter were initialized and optimized on each training data set, through the loss functions in section~\ref{subsec:method-losses-learning}.
+We conducted multiple experiments with different configurations and parameterizations of learnable Fourier filters on \emph{each} dataset as explained in section~\ref{sec:results}.